mnot/I-D/http-encryption-encoding/draft.md

 Entries in this registry are expected to include the following information:

-Parameter Name:
-: The name of the parameter.
+* Parameter Name: The name of the parameter.
-Purpose:
-: A brief description of the purpose of the parameter.
+* Purpose: A brief description of the purpose of the parameter.
-Reference:
-: A reference to a specification that defines the semantics of the parameter.
+* Reference: A reference to a specification that defines the semantics of the parameter.

 The initial contents of this registry are:

+### keyid

-Parameter Name:
+* Parameter Name: keyid
-: keyid
-Purpose:
-: Identify the key that is in use.
+* Purpose: Identify the key that is in use.
+* Reference: [this document]

+### key

-Parameter Name:
+* Parameter Name: key
-: key
-Purpose:
-: Provide an explicit key.
+* Purpose: Provide an explicit key.
+* Reference: [this document]

+### ecdh

-Parameter Name:
+* Parameter Name: ecdh
-: ecdh
-Purpose:
-: Carry an elliptic curve Diffie-Hellman share used to derive a key.
+* Purpose: Carry an elliptic curve Diffie-Hellman share used to derive a key.
+* Reference: [this document]

+### nonce

-Parameter Name:
+* Parameter Name: nonce
-: nonce
-Purpose:
-: Provide a source of entropy for derivation of the content encryption key.
+* Purpose: Provide a source of entropy for derivation of the content encryption key.
 This value is mandatory.
+* Reference: [this document]

+### bs

-Parameter Name:
+* Parameter Name: bs
-: bs
-Purpose:
-: The size of the encrypted blocks.
+* Purpose: The size of the encrypted blocks.
+* Reference: [this document]

 # Security Considerations